Research Activities

 Fukka YOU

-Our laboratory conducts basic and clinical research into the efficacy of Twendee X and Twendee Mtcontrol antioxidants.
-These antioxidants are being considered for the prevention and treatment of various oxidative stress diseases.
+The antioxidant Research Laboratory conducts basic and clinical research on the efficacy of Twendee X and Twendee Mtcontrol antioxidants, which are being explored for the prevention and treatment of various diseases associated with oxidative stress.

 • Applied Biodefense Laboratory